 Facts about hormones

-As women approach the 40s they start experience certain symptoms, certain signs that something inside their body is changing and isn’t just the same anymore.
-Some women go through emotional ups and downs and complain about sudden weight gain while others don’t seem to be as affected by the gradual changes every woman eventually goes through, known as Menopause.
+As women approach the 40s they start experience certain symptoms of discomfort.
+Some women go through emotional ups and downs and complain about sudden weight gain while others don’t seem to be as affected by the gradual changes.

 Just before, during and after menopause the testosterone levels in women can rise significantly but how high it rises varies from woman to woman.
-The hormonal changes that a female body goes through do affect the hormonal balance.
-How to balance your hormones can become quite tricky.
+Balancing hormones can become quite tricky.
 Hormonal replacement therapy used to be a popular form of balancing hormones but it came with some unpleasant side effects.
-This has alarmed women and caused them to try to find alternative ways, natural ways to balance hormones.
+This has caused women to find alternative ways, natural ways to balance hormones.

 Testosterone is linked to male sexuality.
 An abundance of this hormone in women can stimulate hair growth in places not common for women.
 It can deepen the voice, increase muscle mass and cause weight gain.
 High testosterone levels can also be linked to certain conditions such as ovarian tumor, adrenal gland disorder, Cushing’s disorder, etc.

 A blood test will determine your testosterone levels.
 Once you know they are high due to the menopausal changes you are going through, there are different ways on how to lower testosterone levels the natural and most effective way.